 Nearly all the missing children were Sunday school students.

-DECEMBER 20 -- SAN FRANCISCO, CA: The California Supreme Court ruled yesterday that government 911 emergency dispatch agencies cannot be sued, even if they fail to respond to calls for help.
+DISPATCH CAN'T BE SUEDDECEMBER 20 -- SAN FRANCISCO, CA: The California Supreme Court ruled yesterday that government 911 emergency dispatch agencies cannot be sued, even if they fail to respond to calls for help.
 The seven justices, in settling conflicting lower court rulings, said that 911 operations generally are immune from lawsuits.

 Justice Ming Chin wrote in the unanimous court opinion that "there is no statutory provision declaring or defining a public agency's duty of care with respect to handling 911 emergency calls."